-ISAN Configuration Parameters - ascoms.h
+RAMS ISAN Configuration Parameters

-The following configuration parameters are defined in the ascoms.h file.
+The following configuration parameters are defined in the isan_coms.f90 file.
 They function as dimensions for several arrays and are responsible for the maximum values that can be set for some namelist variables during execution.
 These are mentioned for completeness and would not normally need to be changed except in extreme circumstances.
-They may be set to fairly large values in a standard model installation as their settings do not affect total memory usage very much; most of the memory is allocated dynamically.
+They may be set to fairly large values in a standard model installation, as their settings do not affect total memory usage very much; most of the memory is allocated dynamically.
 Note that an index of configuration and namelist variables for chapters 6, 7, and 8 is located at the end of chapter 8.

-MAXPR The maximum number of vertical levels that can be used in the pressure data.
-MAXISN The maximum number of vertical levels that can be used in the isentropic analysis.
-MAXX The maximum number of grid points (in the "x" or east-west direction) in any of the RAMS or pressure grids.
-MAXY The maximum number of grid points (in the "y" or north-south direction) in any of the RAMS or pressure grids.
-MAXTIMES The maximum number of data analysis times that can be processed in a single run.
-MAXAGRDS The maximum number of RAMS grids that can have varfiles generated.
-MAXSIGZ The maximum number of vertical levels that can be used in the σ_z analysis.
-MAXLEV The maximum number of levels in an input rawinsonde.
+MAXPR Maximum number of vertical levels that can be used in the pressure data. integer MAXISN Maximum number of vertical levels that can be used in the isentropic analysis. integer MAXX Maximum number of grid points (in the "x" or east-west direction) in any of the integer RAMS or pressure grids.
+MAXY Maximum number of grid points (in the "y" or north-south direction) in any of the integer RAMS or pressure grids.
+MAXTIMES Maximum number of data analysis times that can be processed in a single run. integer MAXAGRDS Maximum number of RAMS grids that can have varfiles generated. integer MAXSIGZ Maximum number of vertical levels that can be used in the z analysis. integer MAXLEV Maximum number of levels in an input rawinsonde. integer MAXSNAME Maximum number of input observations MAXISFILES Maximum number of input data times